Blogs, education, special education, special needs, Teaching

 Does a focus on behaviour difficulties mean that we miss learning, language and communication difficulties?

-These are really good charts to give parents to use highlighter on and mark-up the characteristics they see.
+These are really good charts on different presentations of autism, to give parents to use highlighter on and mark-up the characteristics they see.

 Dyslexia